 Fixed or variable mortgage rate?
 Get both with Manulife One sub-accounts

-While many homeowners have heard of a fixed-rate mortgage or a variable rate mortgage, the term ‘mortgage sub-account’ is less well-known.
+While many homeowners have heard of a fixed mortgage rate or a variable mortgage rate, the term ‘mortgage sub-account’ is less well-known.
 However, they offer borrowers some specific benefits that could help them better organize their borrowing needs, pay off debt faster, save thousands on interest, and meet their financial goals faster.
 Here’s what you need to know about mortgage sub-accounts.